 Tremains Art Deco Weekend - Hawke's Bay

-Napier is the Art Deco ‘capital of the world’ and the city steps back in time each February to celebrate the glamour and style of the 1920s and ‘30s during the Tremains Art Deco Weekend.
-The stylish celebration incorporates over 200 events held in Napier - bringing the good-time crowds to town and throughout the Hawke’s Bay area.
+Napier - the Art Deco ‘capital of the world’ - is celebrating its 30th anniversary.
+The city steps back in time each February to celebrate the glamour and style of the 1920s and ‘30s during the Tremains Art Deco Weekend.
+This stylish celebration incorporates over 250 events.

 Challenge Wanaka - Wanaka

-Challenge Wanaka is part of the global Challenge Family series of triathlons around the world - but with the event being held against the backdrop of Mount Aspiring National Park in the South Island - the New Zealand edition has often been described as the most scenic.
-The varied and tough terrain of the 226km course has led competitors to describe it as one of the best events on the international circuit and attracts a variety of athletes who are keen to push themselves to their limits.
+Challenge Wanaka is part of the global Challenge Family triathlon series but with this event held against the backdrop of Mount Aspiring National Park - the New Zealand edition is often described as the most scenic.
+The varied and tough terrain of the 226km course has led competitors to describe it as one of the best events on the international circuit and attracts a variety of athletes keen to push themselves to their limits.

 New Zealand International Arts Festival - Wellington

-Wellington New Zealand’s capital city, is known to be a centre of creativity, and it is set to get that little bit cooler when the NZ International Arts Festival comes to town.
-This event will bring Wellington to life with over 300 events in indoor and outdoor spaces around the city.
-This is a leading Australasia multi-arts event that celebrates some of the world’s top artists whilst also nurturing New Zealand’s own.
+Wellington New Zealand’s capital city, is known as a centre of creativity, and it is set to get that little bit cooler when the 30th NZ International Arts Festival comes to town.
+The festival brings Wellington to life with over 300 events in indoor and outdoor spaces, a leading Australasian multi-arts event that celebrates some of the world’s top artists alongside some of New Zealand’s own.

 New Zealand International Arts Festival